ctphoenix/Python-Course-Material/chapter7.md

 Network homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
 - Let's consider how much homophily exists in these networks.
-Our measure will be the proportion of edges whose nodes in the pair share a characteristic.
+For a given characteristic, our measure of homophily will be the proportion of edges in the network whose constituent nodes share that characteristic.
 How much homophily do we expect by chance?
-If a characteristics were distributed completely randomly, the probability that two nodes share a characteristic is simply the product of chances that both nodes, independently, have that characteristic.
-To get the chances they share ANY characteristic, we then simply sum the chances of sharing a particular characteristic.
+If characteristics are distributed completely randomly, the probability that two nodes share a characteristic is simply the product of chances that each node independently has that characteristic.
+To find the probability they share a given characteristic, we then simply sum the chances of sharing that characteristic.
 How can we do this for our dataset?
-Create a function `chance_homophily(chars)` that takes a dict with individuals as keys and characteristics as values, and computes the chance homophily for that characteristic.
+Create a function `chance_homophily(chars)` that takes a dictionary with personal IDs as keys and characteristics as values, and computes the chance homophily for that characteristic.
 - A sample of three peoples' favorite colors is given in `favorite_colors`.
 Use your function to compute the chance homophily in this group.

 *** =hint